 Essential Oils for Fever can be a great natural alternative when you aren’t feeling your best.
 Here is what you need to know to use essential oils for fever and cold as well as the best essential oil for fever.

 What is a Fever?

 A fever is an increase in body temperature that is usually caused by the body’s attempt to fight infection or an injury.
 Normal body temperature is 98.6F, and 99.5F is typically considered having a fever.

-You should always consider a fever in an infant serious.
-From a few months to a few years old it is typically recommended that you not treat a fever under 100.2F unless there is severe discomfort.
+You should always treat a fever in an infant as serious.
+From a few months to a few years old it is generally recommended that you not treat a fever under 100.2F unless there is severe discomfort.